 In partnership with JPMorgan Chase, Cullis brought IBM’s Master the Mainframe (MtM) contest to UD in 2019.
 The global competition is designed to teach students mainframe skills.
 At the conclusion of UD’s first semester of participating in MtM, three of its students finished in the top tier and earned mainframe internships at JPMorgan Chase.

 Cullis received her B.S. in business administration from Marymount Manhattan College and graduated from the inaugural class of the executive MBA program at Penn State.
-A self-proclaimed IT project management geek, Cullis became a member of the Project Management Institute (PMI®) in 1996 and a certified Project Management Professional (PMP®) in 2000, a certified Scrum Master in 2007 and a certified PMI® Authorized Training Partner in 2020.
+A self-proclaimed IT project management geek, she became a member of the Project Management Institute (PMI®) in 1996, a certified Project Management Professional (PMP®) in 2000, a certified Scrum Master in 2007 and a certified PMI® Authorized Training Partner in 2020.
 Cullis also serves on the PMI-Delaware Valley Chapter Academic Outreach Council raising awareness among college students about the benefits of both project management skills and project management as a career path.

 As they are learning how strategic execution can maximize value for an organization through IT Project Portfolio Management best practices, students will have hands-on experience with production PPM software, Acuity PPM.
 In this simulation, students will take on the roles of an executive team for a midmarket drone manufacturer and be challenged to build a value-adding IT project portfolio aligned with company goals while facing multiple constraints.

 A Team-Based Learning (TBL) approach is used to engage students and facilitate collaboration.
 Students will team up and act as consultants as they work through a simulation that challenges them to define and plan an IT project for a client.
 Course assessments, such as quizzes, exercises and presentations, also follow TBL methods.

 - The Team